danStich/anadrofish/README.md

 library(data.table)
 library(parallel)

-# Set a seed for random number generators for reproducibility ----
-set.seed(12345)

 # Parallel settings ----
 # Get number of cores for simulation using parallel package
 ncpus <- detectCores() - 1

 # Initialize snowfall socket cluster
 sfInit(parallel = TRUE, cpus = ncpus, type = "SOCK")

+# Set a seed for random number generators for reproducibility ----
+sfClusterSetupRNG(seed = 12345)

 # Read in the Sebasticook River data ----
 # This data set is in the inst/data folder on the GitHub repo